globulion/slv/README.md

 slv
 ===

-The Solvshift (SLV) PYTHON project is designed to perform computations of frequency shift of a solute immerged in a solvent in terms of discrete and implicit solvatochromic models of prof. Minhaeng Cho and its extended versions.
+The Solvshift (SLV) project is designed to perform computations of frequency shift of a solute immerged in a solvent in terms of discrete and implicit solvatochromic models of prof. Minhaeng Cho and its extended versions.
 Available models are:
   * Kirkwood-Onsager continuum model
-  * Discrete SolX models and its arbitrary contractions.
+  * Discrete electrostatic SolX models and its arbitrary contractions.
     The SolX models available are SolDMA and SolMMM

 To see the help box and the options type